pbalduino/menios/docs/architecture/scheduler.md

   enqueued; it simply runs when no other ready task exists.
 * Kernel-managed threads inherit normal priority by default but can be boosted if necessary.
+* `kthread_join()` now blocks on a condition variable rather than polling, allowing callers to sleep while the worker thread runs and wake immediately on completion.

 ## Statistics & Future Work